35 killed in attack beginning at Thailand childcare center

-The initial attack came at about 12:30 p.m. when the man, identified as a former police officer, entered the childcare center in the town of Nongbua Lamphu, authorities said.

-Nineteen boys, three girls and two adults were killed in the building before the assailant fled, according to a police statement.
+BANGKOK (AP) — A gunman who attacked a child care center in Thailand and then fired from his car as he fled killed more than 30 people Thursday, including two dozen children, authorities said.

+It was the deadliest mass shooting in the country’s history.
+The assailant, identified as a former police officer, killed his wife and child before taking his own life.

-Photos and videos of the scene posted online showed sleeping mats scattered in a preschool room, its floor smeared with blood, with alphabet pictures and other colorful wall decorations.
+Photos and videos posted online of the day care showed the floor of one room was smeared with blood and sleeping mats scattered about.
+Pictures of the alphabet and other colorful decorations adorned the walls.

-Videos carried the sound of wails as frantic family members wept and watched outside the nursery school building.
-Ambulances stood by as police and medical workers walked in the schoolyard.
+In videos, frantic family members could be heard weeping outside the building.
+Ambulances stood by as police and medical workers walked around.

-According to Thai media reports, the gunman also used knives in the attack.
+A witness told Thailand’s Kom Chad Leuk television at the scene that they had locked the door to the building when they saw the suspect approaching with a handgun, but that he shot through it.

+“The teacher who died, she had a child in her arms,” said the woman, whose name wasn’t given.
+“I didn’t think he would kill children, but he shot at the door and shot right through it.”

+Police identified the suspect as 34-year-old former police officer Panya Kamrap.
+Paisel told PPTV in an interview that he was fired from the force earlier this year because of drug-related offenses.

+In the attack he used multiple weapons, including a handgun, a shotgun and a knife, Paisel said.

-After arriving home, he killed his wife and child before killing himself, according to the Daily News newspaper.
+After arriving home, he killed his wife and child and then himself, police said.

-Police said a total of two children and 10 adults died outside the childcare center, including the suspect, his wife and his son.
+Police said he killed another two children and nine adults outside the child care center, including his wife and his son.

 Firearm-related deaths in Thailand are much lower than in countries like the United States and Brazil, but higher than in countries like Japan and Singapore that have strict gun control laws.
 The rate of firearms related deaths in 2019 was about 4 per 100,000, compared with about 11 per 100,000 in the U.S. and nearly 23 per 100,000 in Brazil.